 The Music department has a long record of excellent results at GCSE and A-level.
 Some students continue to read music at university level, some pursue their education at conservatoire level whilst others have used their Music A level to pursue other degree subjects including medicine.
-Class sizes are healthy and at the higher levels, are small enough to allow for some flexibility when selecting exam material.
+Class sizes are healthy and, at the higher levels, are small enough to allow for some flexibility when selecting exam material.

-Students opt to continue with classroom music before Year 8.
-The GSCE course starts at Year 9.
-Pupils receive one lesson of classroom music (in mixed ability sets) every week.
-The curriculum is project-based and includes equal opportunities for students to improve their performing, composing and listening skills.
+Students continue with classroom music in Prep School before opting to continue with Music in Year 9 where important skills are developed which form part of the GCSE course.
+Throughout their musical development, there are equal opportunities for students to improve their performing, composing and listening skills.
 In addition to developing these skills further, students are also required to study 'set works' for a listening exam.
 The music studied for this part of the course helps them to compose two of their own contrasting pieces as well as performing as a soloist and as a member of an ensemble.

 A-level Music is a natural extension to the GCSE course.
 This also requires students to compose, perform and study set works in preparation for a listening exam.
-As with GCSE, A-level Music includes a substantial coursework element.
+As with GCSE, A-level Music includes a substantial coursework element (60%).